 Woodcarving Dream King and Free Store Introduction

-The area known as Shierliao was originally intended for a leisurely life after the father's retirement.
-However, Xu Jian-Zhi returned from studying abroad and, after his military service, introduced the concept of "bartering" by inviting young people to occupy the ruins.
-This transformed the land significantly: most of the area became the Shierliao Leisure Agricultural Area and the Tung Flower Valley Camping Area.
-A small shopping street opened his and his sister Xu Qi-Rong's experimental base, the "Free Store," and "Wood Carving Dream King."
-The "Free Store," which opened in June and July of 2016, features a simple storefront but carries their profound dreams.
-Here, a variety of sorted items are available, ranging from small toys to thermos bottles, where new and clean second-hand items can be donated.
-Visitors can engage in "barter" exchanges, such as trading homegrown eggs for a teddy bear, reminiscent of the spirit of mutual aid and trust from the old rural times, executed in a more modern way.
-During the interview, a neighbor brought a bag of freshly picked citrus fruits, claiming they were for exchange!
-It’s evident that the locals have embraced their concept.
-Additionally, there is a green chalkboard-like refrigerator at the entrance, labeled "Community Fridge," encouraging people to take what they need and to donate excess ingredients.
-For hygiene reasons, only raw ingredients and dry goods are accepted; cooked food and meat are not allowed.
-The initiative is supported by brands like A-Se's Diner, allowing everyone to experience the charming simplicity of Hakka farms.
-During this time, such community-building efforts have yielded exciting results: more people learned about Shierliao and the community dining times every Wednesday and Saturday, fostering connections between residents and visitors.
-This enhanced community cohesion and positive interactive cycles significantly boosted the item exchange rate.
-As media coverage increased, university students from various places arrived to volunteer by serving the elderly, weeding, and writing reports for promotion in a "work for food" approach; local collaborations, such as with a children’s ecological camp, also received favorable reviews.
-Meanwhile, the "Wood Carving Dream King," a joint initiative with Shierliao, offers an in-depth travel program where the walls are adorned with photos of culture, landscapes, industries, and scenery.
-Visitors can choose their desired destinations and activities, and they tailor immersive experiences, such as working alongside small farmers or watching eagles soaring over the lake.
-The shop also provides opportunities to create frame artworks using fallen leaves, branches, and dried flowers, allowing for environmentally friendly memories and sustainable travel concepts.
-Their dream is to expand into all aspects of life, creating a self-sufficient ideal world where one can pursue a beautiful life without needing money.
+The area of Shierliao was originally intended by his father as a place for a leisurely retirement.
+However, after returning from studying abroad, Hsu Chien-Chih, upon retiring from the military, brought back the concept of young people occupying ruins and promoting bartering.
+This land underwent significant transformation: most of the area became the Shierliao Leisure Agricultural Zone and the Tung Flower Valley Camping Area.
+A small shopping street opened his and his sister Hsu Chi-Jung's experimental base, called the "Free Store" and "Woodcarving Dream King."
+The "Free Store," which opened in June and July 2016, features a simple storefront but carries their profound dreams.
+It is filled with well-organized items, ranging from small toys to thermos bottles.
+New and clean secondhand items from homes can be donated here, and visitors can "trade" with their items.
+For instance, eggs from home might be exchanged for a teddy bear, leading the community and guests to recall the spirit of mutual assistance and trust from the old rural days, yet executed in a more modern way.
+During the interview, a neighbor mom brought a bag of freshly picked citrus fruit, saying it was for trading!
+It seems the neighbors have already understood their concept.
+Moreover, at the entrance, a green refrigerator made of blackboard material bears the sign "Community Refrigerator," encouraging people to take freely, while those with extra ingredients can place them inside.
+For hygiene considerations, cooked food and meat are not accepted; only various ingredients and dry goods are collected.
+They have also introduced support from brands like Ah She Restaurant, allowing everyone to experience the charming simplicity of Hakka farms.
+During this period, community building like this has achieved exciting results: more people have learned about Shierliao and the communal dining times on Wednesdays and Saturdays, where residents and tourists dine together, building bridges of exchange, enhancing community cohesion, and promoting positive interactions, in addition to a notable increase in the item exchange rate.
+As media coverage increased, students from various universities visited this place to exchange their labor for food by serving the elderly, weeding, writing reports, and promoting the area through volunteer work; the locally collaborated children's ecological camp has also received great feedback.
+On the other hand, "Woodcarving Dream King," recalling the former plan, is a deep travel program co-created with Shierliao.
+The walls of the store are filled with photos of culture, landforms, industries, and scenery, allowing customers to choose the places they want to visit and activities they wish to experience, crafting a tailored deep experience journey for them, which may include farming with local farmers or admiring eagles flying over the lake.
+The store also offers services for creating picture frames made from leaves, branches, and dried flowers, allowing you to package memories in an eco-friendly way and embrace sustainable travel concepts.
+Their dream is to expand into the areas of food, clothing, housing, transportation, education, and recreation, aiming to create a self-sufficient ideal world where one can pursue a beautiful life without the use of money.